-This sweetcorn fritters recipe is a lightly spiced, delicious and easy meal to make for the whole family.
-If you blend the batter, which I did to make it easier for my baby to digest, it’s also a great hidden vegetable recipe for picky eaters.
+My sweetcorn fritters are a lightly spiced, delicious and easy meal or snack that the whole family will love.
+Blend the batter to make it easier for babies to digest or leave the kernels whole if you prefer.
+A great hidden vegetable recipe for picky eaters.

 We're now in full swing with weaning Baby S. I halfheartedly made some purées for him as we started weaning him just before six months, but he wasn't very keen and preferred to feed himself.
 Going down the baby led weaning route means that I've been having to work hard at making meals that the other two will eat and that are suitable for him as well.

 This sweetcorn fritters recipe is suitable for the whole family.
 You can blend the batter together before cooking as I have here to make it smoother for a baby, or leave all or half of the kernels whole for a crunchier fritter.

 The fritters freeze really well.
 Place a sheet of greaseproof paper between each fritter, or freeze them spread out on a plate or tray for a few hours before transferring to a container - this will stop them sticking together.

 What are sweetcorn fritters?

 Sweetcorn fritters are little fried patties, or fritters, made from sweetcorn.
 They probably originate from Native American cooking but they're popular now in many places around the world.